Bromocriptine: Access change and discontinuation

 Why are we doing this?

-Apotex currently supplies bromocriptine mesylate 2.5 mg tablets.
-Apotex is leaving the New Zealand market.
-We have been looking for new suppliers for all the medicines they currently supply.
+Apotex supplied bromocriptine mesylate 2.5 mg tablets.
+Apotex has left the New Zealand market.
+We tried to find new suppliers for all the medicines they supplied.

 Current supply of bromocriptine

 No new patients for bromocriptine

 We want to ensure supply of bromocriptine for existing patients for as long as possible.
 To do this, only people who were using bromocriptine before 1 March 2021 can access funding.

 Pharmacists can endorse the script where they have a record of a previous dispensing of bromocriptine.